John England (bishop): Prison ministry

-England was ordained a priest in Cork, October 10, 1809.
+England was ordained a priest for the Diocese of Cork in Cork, October 10, 1809, by Bishop Francis Moylan.
 After his ordination, England was appointed lecturer at the North Chapel in County Cork and chaplain of prisons.
-At one point, England confronted a condemned prisoner 30 minutes before his execution, saying.
-"Stop, sir".
+At one point, England confronted a condemned prisoner 30 minutes before his execution, saying "Stop, sir.
 You shall not go to Hell for half hour yet."
 England then persuaded the man to confess his sins before dying.

-He was a popular preacher, drawing large crowds to his meetings.
+England was a popular preacher, drawing large crowds to his meetings.
 Pending the opening of the Magdalen Asylum, a workhouse for single women, he supported and ministered to many applicants.